GaryMcHugh/Data-Representation-and-Querying-API-3rd-Year/README.md

 *http://galwaycarparks.ie/delete/ObjectID=2*
 Will delete the car park with the Object ID of 2.

-This is an example of what the response you can expect from the DELETE method:
+This is an example of the response you can expect from the DELETE method:

 ```HTTP
    HTTP/1.1 200 OK